 The list goes on and on.

 Not every variety makes the cut, and some varieties will never make it past the test phase.
-However, those that do will be replanted in a new block at our Homestead Farm or available for u-pick at Wilson’s Farm and Orchard.
+However, those that do will be replanted in a new block at our Solon Farm or available for u-pick at Wilson’s Farm and Orchard.

 We practice intensive, rotational grazing, a program that puts our sheep to work as natural terraformers of our farmland.
 This practice requires moving our flock from paddock to paddock on a regular basis.
 Each paddock is a concentrated area in which our sheep move together as a group, eating every piece of vegetation (not just the yummy clover).